 Ping pong cat toy

-Another one of the great homemade cat toys that is very inexpensive and is found at almost any store is the ping pong ball.
+Another one of the great homemade toys that is very inexpensive and is found at almost any store is the ping pong ball.
 You may even happen to have a few of these just lying around the house.
 This toy does not give the same effect as the paper ball does, but the ping pong ball is much smoother so it will tend to roll much faster and a lot farther.
 Also, there are not places for your cat to grab onto this ball so it will move uncontrollably while your feline is going crazy trying to catch it!

 String Cat Toy

-Another one of the classic homemade cat toys is a string cat toy can usually be made out of anything but the best thing to use is string or yarn.
+Another one of the classic cat toys is a string.
+It can usually be made out of anything but the best thing to use is string or yarn.
 Cut off just enough string to make a toy for your kitty.
 This should be approximately more than three feet since you do not want to get scratched.
 Twitch or dangle it in front of your kitty.
 It can literally drive your cat insane if he is not allowed at some point to grab it.
 You want to reward him after several tries but letting him grab it so that he will not become frustrated.

 You might want to tie the yarn or string to something like a wand or a ruler so that you will be able to hold something while you are twirling the yarn in front of your cat.
 You will quickly notice that your cat will strike at the very tip of the string or yarn.
 If you want to give him something to aim for then it would be a good idea to tie either a double or a triple knot at the end of the string or yarn.
 When your cat finally gets the idea that this thing is a toy, then you can try running around the house with the toy dragging behind you.
 This will tire you both out but it is a good way for you and your kitty to get some exercise.

 Make sure that you use something that will not be detrimental to your cat.
 Fishing line is not a good choice and ribbon will shred too easily.
 Choose a thicker string so that your cat will not ingest it.
+String should not be left lying around as it can be dangerous to a cat.
+String needs to be managed.

 Cylinder Cat Toy